mpv-player/mpv/DOCS/man/options.rst

 ``--network-timeout=<seconds>``
     Specify the network timeout in seconds (default: 60 seconds).
 This affects at least HTTP.
-The special value 0 uses the FFmpeg/Libav defaults.
+The special value 0 uses the FFmpeg defaults.
 If a protocol is used which does not support timeouts, this option is silently ignored.